ogerbron/fluxctx/README.md

 ## fluxctx how to

-To make fluxctx work, it is assumed that flux is deployed a kubernetes namespace named `flux`, and that it has the following labels:
+To make fluxctx work, it is assumed that flux is deployed in a kubernetes namespace named `flux`, and that it has the following labels:

 - app=`flux`
 - release=`another_name`